When you tell someone your goal or intention for an interaction, they are more likely to listen to you, rather than defend themselves or get annoyed.

-Whatever your intention or desire is for that one interaction, you tell them at the beginning of the conversation.
+Whatever your intention or desire is for that one interaction, tell them at the beginning of the conversation.

-Let their mind relax and connect with the full content of your message and your true intentions.
+Let their mind relax and connect with the full content of your message, and your true intentions.

 You should know: We care about your privacy and will never sell or share your information with anyone.
 As a bonus, you'll also be added to our mailing list so we can continue to send you valuable content and goodies!
 If at any time you wish to unsubscribe you can do so at the bottom of the email.